One crucial adulting skill everyone should learn is budgeting. Unfortunately, it’s not taught in school and rarely discussed at home.

 What I discovered are digital banks which are usually PDIC-insured up to P500,000.
 They offer a high-interest rate of more than 3% per annum.

 Budgeting is an important skill to learn as early as possible in your adult life.
-You need to identify where your money is going and never ask, “where did my money go?” ever again.
+You need to identify where your money is going and never ask, “where did my money go?” again.